asakl/Trivia-Project/README.md

 # Trivia-Project
 Magshimim Trivia Project
-this is the client side, written with c# enjoy!
+this is the server side, written with c++ enjoy!